 - Federal agency restrictions are sometimes placed on release of information or technology developed under federal funding.
 Such data are sometimes referred to as Sensitive or Controlled Unclassified Information in federal funding instruments.
-The Sponsored Programs office has primary responsibility for negotiating the terms of federal agreements, and seeks to limit Michigan Tech’s liability related to data restrictions.
-Investigators should coordinate with the Sponsored Programs office when they identify restrictions on Michigan Tech’s ability to freely publish its research findings.
+The Sponsored Programs Office (SPO) has primary responsibility for negotiating the terms of federal agreements, and seeks to limit Michigan Tech’s liability related to data restrictions.
+Investigators should coordinate with the SPO when they identify restrictions on Michigan Tech’s ability to freely publish its research findings.

 Transfer of Research Data Associated with a Transferred Contract or Grant

-Research Data and preliminary data collected or acquired in the conduct of Research at Michigan Tech must be retained at Michigan Tech, except as set forth below, when the Principal Investigator leaves the university.
-When an Investigator at Michigan Tech leaves the university, the Investigator may take copies of Research Data and other data associated with the Research when the individual’s participation in the design, conduct or reporting of the associated project can be established, and with permission from that individual's supervisor and the Principal Investigator.
+Research data and preliminary data collected or acquired in the conduct of research at Michigan Tech must be retained at Michigan Tech, except as set forth below, when the PI leaves the University.
+When an investigator at Michigan Tech leaves the University, the investigator may take copies of research data and other data associated with the research when the individual’s participation in the design, conduct, or reporting of the associated project can be established, and with permission from that individual's supervisor and the PI.

-When a Principal Investigator leaves Michigan Tech their supervisor, shall determine who will take responsibility for the stewardship and management of the original Research Data.
+When a PI leaves Michigan Tech, their supervisor shall determine who will take responsibility for the stewardship and management of the original research data.